-- Business Management services: this service is provided on an actual cost basis of the pay costs of the Trust's Head of Academies' Business Management. - Estate Management services: this service is provided on an actual cost basis of the pay costs of the Trust's Head of Estates and Facilities. - Educational support services: this service is provided on an actual cost basis of the Executive Principal and School Improvement Leaders. - Financial services: this service is provided on an actual cost basis of the pay costs of the Trust's Financial Controller - Estates, Marketing, Clerking, HR and payroll services; these services are provided on an actual cost basis of the SLA with North Warwickshire and South Leicestershire College - Human Resources, Payroll and Finance systems, Governance training and other back office contracts; provided on an actual cost basis of Trust level contracts for all academies.
+- Business Management services: this service is provided on an actual cost basis of the pay costs of the Trust's Head of Academies' Business Management. - Estate Management services: this service is provided on an actual cost basis of the pay costs of the Trust's Head of Estates and Facilities. - Educational support services: this service is provided on an actual cost basis of the Executive Principal and School Improvement Leaders. - Financial services: this service is provided on an actual cost basis of the pay costs of the Trust's Financial Controller. - Estates, Marketing, Clerking, HR and payroll services; these services are provided on an actual cost basis of the SLA with North Warwickshire and South Leicestershire College - Human Resources, Payroll and Finance systems, Governance training and other back office contracts; provided on an actual cost basis of Trust level contracts for all academies.

 These services are divided over all academies as a percentage based on their GAG allocation as a percentage of the total MAT GAG allocation.
-The total charge has decreased from last financial year due to a decrease in service level agreement costs.
+The total charge is stable compared to the previous year.